 Figure 4 shows the average biomass distribution over longevity classes estimated for three habitat types.
-The biomass proportion of long lived taxa is largest in the Sublittoral sand (A5.2).
-Lower proportions of long lived taxa are found in the Sublittoral coarse sediment (A5.1) and Sublittoral mud (A5.3).
-A similar difference in the biomass proportions of long lived taxa was noticeable within functional groups (Figure 4).
-For illustration purposes, we analysed two feeding groups (suspension feeders and deposit feeders) and two bioturbating groups (diffusive mixing, surface depositing).
-These functional groups contribute 36% (surface depositing), 30% (diffusive mixing), 18% (suspension feeding) and 21% (deposit feeding) of the biomass of the infaunal community.
+The biomass proportion of long-lived taxa is largest in the Sublittoral sand (A5.2).
+Lower proportions of long-lived taxa are found in the Sublittoral coarse sediment (A5.1) and Sublittoral mud (A5.3).
+A similar difference in the biomass proportions of long-lived taxa is noticeable within functional groups (Figure 4).
+For illustration purposes, we analysed two feeding groups (suspension feeders and deposit feeders) and two bioturbating groups (diffusive mixing, surface depositing) that incorporated all species that had unequivocal affinity with these groups (see Bolam et al., 2014).
+The selected species within these functional groups contribute 36% (surface depositing), 30% (diffusive mixing), 18% (suspension feeding) and 21% (subsurface deposit feeding) of the biomass of the infaunal community.
 Functional groups also differ in their longevity distribution.
 Suspension feeders comprise a larger proportion of long-lived taxa as compared to deposit feeders.
 For the bioturbation function, no clear difference was observed in the proportion of long-lived taxa.

-Impact assessment of three habitats
+IMPACT ASSESSMENT OF THE THREE HABITATS

 The indicators can be summarised in a ‘traffic light’ diagram that informs managers about both the pressure and the environmental status of the three habitats (Figure 5).
 The average annual trawling intensities recorded in the period 2010-2012 substantially reduce the surface area where the benthos is in their reference state.
-For the total community, bottom trawling has the largest impact on Sublittoral mud (A5.3), followed by Sublittoral sand (A5.2) and least impact on Sublittoral coarse sediment (A5.1) with E reduced to 0.14, 0.35 and 0.53, respectively.
+For the total community, bottom trawling has the largest impact on Sublittoral mud (A5.3), followed by Sublittoral sand (A5.2) and least impact on Sublittoral coarse sediment (A5.1), with E reduced to 0.14, 0.35 and 0.53, respectively.
 Within each habitat, the trawling impact differs between functional groups.
 The impact of bottom trawling on deposit feeders is smaller than for the other functional groups as they comprise shorter-lived taxa and E is reduced to values between 0.19 and 0.62 dependent on habitat.
-If we assume that bottom trawling impact is related to subsurface effects only, the total benthos in sublittoral mud and sand habitats are equally impacted (E= 0.57 and 0.59), while the impact on coarse sediment is less (E=0.70).
-Similar to the surface impact estimates, subsurface impacts are lowest for deposit feeders.
+If we assume that bottom trawling impact is related to subsurface effects only, the total benthos in Sublittoral mud (A5.3) and sand habitats (A5.2) are equally impacted (E= 0.57 and 0.59), while the impact on coarse sediment (A5.1) is less (E=0.70).
+Subsurface impacts are lowest for deposit feeders and this is similar to the surface impact estimates.

 Discussion

-habitat – seabed risk assessment
+HABITAT – SEABED RISK ASSESSMENT